afermg/afermg.github.io/content/posts/setup_email_website_personal_domain.md

 To access my email from my phone's Thunderbird App I had to set a subdomain.
 Only `MXroute` required this.

--   From the Control panel provided by `MXroute` the verification key.
+-   From the Control panel provided by `MXroute` the verification key
     ```text
     <SERVER>.mxrouting.net -> (sidebar) Account manager -> DNS record
     ```
-    And add it as a TXT record on CloudFare.
+    And add it as a TXT record on CloudFare
 -   Add `mail.<domain.com>`  and/or `webmail.<domain.com>` subdomain(s) on CloudFare